isomerpages/moe-temaseksec/latest-announcements/resource/_posts/2023-05-02-post-Collection of School Graduation Certificate (SGC) for Class of 2022.md

 Please bring along your identification card/Student Pass for identity verification.
 For collection by proxy, please bring along the following documents,

 a) Candidate's Original identity card (IC)/Student Pass

 b) Proxy's Original Identity card

-b) An authorization letter from the Candidate furnished with the following information:
+c) An authorization letter from the Candidate furnished with the following information:
 -Year of Exam
 -Exam Level (e.g 'O' Level)
 -Types of certificates (e.g School Graduation Cert) -Name and Identity Number of Candidate
 -Name and Identity Number of Proxy